 The most straightforward kind of personal injury case is one that involves one defendant.
 With only one person or party alleged to be responsible for the injury, the case focuses on their actions and whether they have legal fault.

 But what happens when multiple people may be at fault for a personal injury?
 What if the other person or party is not even a part of the lawsuit?
+To learn more read below and contact our personal injury attorney in Houston today.

 When Someone Else Is Responsible for a Personal Injury But Not Part of the Lawsuit